thandipearl/Engineering-Quality-Analysis-with-R/README.md

 Instead of analyzing all six variables individually, we apply **Principal Component Analysis (PCA)**.

-### What is PCA?

-PCA is a statistical method that:

-- Reduces many variables into a smaller number of components
-- Finds hidden patterns in complex data
-- Identifies which variables influence outcomes the most

 Think of PCA like **compressing information while keeping the most important patterns**.